The Ising Model on a Two-Community Stochastic Block Model: Typical configurations and concentration of the random Gibbs measure

 \section{Typical configurations and concentration of the random Gibbs measure}

 In this section, we present four lemmas needed for the proof of Theorem \ref{thm_convergence} on the magnetization law of the Ising model on the 2-SBM, and then provide the proof of the theorem.

-In particular, in Section \ref{sec:typical} we introduce a suitable notion of typical configurations and establish concentration estimates for the random environment, showing that these properties hold with overwhelming probability uniformly over all configurations.

-In Section \ref{sec:concentration}, we compare the Hamiltonian of the model with its mean-field counterpart and show that their difference is uniformly negligible.
+In particular, in Section \ref{subsec:typical} we introduce a suitable notion of typical configurations and establish concentration estimates for the random environment, showing that these properties hold with overwhelming probability uniformly over all configurations.
+In Section \ref{subsec:concentration}, we compare the Hamiltonian of the model with its mean-field counterpart and show that their difference is uniformly negligible.
 This allows us to transfer the asymptotic behavior of the magnetization measure from the bipartite CW model to Ising model on the 2-SBM, and then complete the proof of Theorem \ref{thm_convergence}, which is given in Section \ref{subsec:convergence_mag}.